-(IT IS YOUR RESPONSIBILITY TO HAVE YOUR PIN# TO DO VIDEO VISITAITON-IF YOU DO NOT HAVE YOUR PINE# THIS WILL RESULTE IN A LOSS OF VISIT DUE TO THE LIMITED AMOUNT OF TIME)
+(IT IS YOUR RESPONSIBILITY TO HAVE YOUR PIN# TO DO VIDEO VISITATION-IF YOU DO NOT HAVE YOUR PIN# THIS WILL RESULT IN A LOSS OF VISIT DUE TO THE LIMITED AMOUNT OF TIME)

 Q. Is there a charge for video visitation?